The Bankrate promise

 Frequently asked questions

-Most insurance companies have a 24/7 helpline for filing claims, while some even offer a mobile app alternative.
-You will be required to provide specific details of the incident such as time and place, damages suffered and sometimes even photographic evidence.
-The insurance company will send an appraiser to assess the damages once you’ve filed a claim.
+How you file a claim depends on your insurer.
+Most insurance companies offer a specific helpline for filing claims, and some also offer a mobile app that allows you to start or complete a claim, including uploading pictures of the damage.
+When you file a claim, you will be required to provide specific details of the incident, including the time and place, the damages suffered and sometimes even photographic evidence.
+The insurance company will then send an appraiser to assess the damages.

 Yes, but only if your circumstances have crossed the serious injury threshold or monetary threshold.
 Check your state’s specific laws to see what your options are.